To propose a course in the Summer or Winter Session, please discuss the possibility with your chairperson or school director.

 - For summer classes, this person should send an e-mail to the University Registrar's office (email@example.com) and Amy Vonderchek (firstname.lastname@example.org), being sure to inform the office of any special requirements.
 A new classroom will be assigned based on space availability, and the new classroom information will be provided to your department.

 - For winter classes, it is only necessary for you to let us know of your classroom assignment.

 For the 2019 Winter Session, three- and four-credit classes must meet daily, Monday through Friday, for three and a quarter (3.25) hours, or Monday through Saturday, for two and a half (2.5) hours, as convenient for the instructor.
 Two-credit Winter Session classes must meet for a minimum of 25 hours.
 Ideally, classes are scheduled for two daily meetings rather than for a single daily meeting.

 To request a change in class time, you should first discuss the matter with your department.
-Class times require the approval of Charles Jermy, associate dean and director of Summer/Winter Session.
+Class times require the approval of Charles Jermy, senior associate dean and director of Summer/Winter Session.
 Please have your department's representative contact Ruby D. Brown (607.255.6627) with your request.

 Information about course changes is updated regularly and is available at all registrations held in 260 Day Hall and/or in B20 Day Hall.